saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

   		"learningRate": 0.001
 	}
 	```
 	Let me give you a bit of explanation about the content of this file.
 You need to specify the data set name and a model name.
 As our folder structure has the root name "Brands", we choose the value "Brands" for our dataset.
-Give it a new model name of your choice and save it (e.g. brands-01).
+Give it a new model name of your choice and save it (e.g. "brands-01").
 You can add optional retrain parameters (e.g. learning rate).
 Once finished editing, remember to **save** the file
 	![](images/52.png)

 1. Start the retrain process using the SAPML CLI command

 	```
-	cf sapml retraining job\_submit retrain\.json \-m image
+	cf sapml retraining job_submit retrain.json -m image
 	```
 	![](images/53.png)

 1. Check the job status: it could be PENDING

 	```
-	cf sapml retraining jobs \-m image
+	cf sapml retraining jobs -m image
 	```
 	![](images/54.png)